sensiolabs/SensioFrameworkExtraBundle/Resources/doc/index.rst

 routes to the cache configuration.

-Even if annotations are not a native feature of PHP, it still has several advantages over the classic Symfony2 configuration methods:
+Even if annotations are not a native feature of PHP, it still has several advantages over the classic Symfony configuration methods:

 * Code and configuration are in the same place (the controller class);
 * Simple to learn and to use;